ogmini/ogmini.github.io/_posts/2025-9-30-Lifecycle Digital Photos Android - Part 2.md

 ## Next Steps/Questions

 Start pulling/putting the information we have from Part 1 and Part 2 together.
 See if there are any correlations.
 In general, more testing is needed.
+We also haven't looked at the EXIF data yet.